Research projects

 Group theory

 I am mainly interested in finite permutation groups, but I sometimes offer a project where my curiosity has taken me beyond the finite realm.
-The project is likely to be an abstract investigation and be co-supervised by another member of our research group; the Centre for the Mathematics of Symmetry and Computation are world-renown for their strengths in finite group theory.
+The project is likely to be an abstract investigation and be co-supervised with another member of our research group; the Centre for the Mathematics of Symmetry and Computation are world-renown for their strengths in finite group theory.

 Geometry